Major in Linguistics

 - 2-3 unit Capstone course, 197A, to be taken in winter of senior year.

-Students must take at least one course each from two of the following three areas below:
+Complete at least three of the following (select at least one course each from the following three areas):

 - Phonetics and Phonology: 105/205A, 110

 - Morphology and Syntax: 116A, 121A, 121B